Parenting With Pride

 A few parts could have used further editing, such as this unwieldy sentence with a triple “because”: “Faith and spirituality are first on the list because not only do many of us keep them in our support toolbox but also because I know you may have felt worried or scared when your child came out as LGBTQ+ because of what you have been taught.”

-Nevertheless, the book offers advice that will likely help many parents of LGBTQ+ teens better support them.
-Not every reader will resonate with every suggestion for mindfulness, meditation, and therapy. but others will appreciate the guidance on ways of first helping oneself in order to better help others.
+Nevertheless, the book offers advice that may help some parents of LGBTQ+ teens better support them.
+Not every reader will resonate with every suggestion for mindfulness, meditation, and therapy, but others will appreciate the guidance on ways of first helping oneself in order to better help others.

 Author/Creator/Director